navining/gocpp/Chapter 1/Program-Compiling-and-Linking.md

 #### Assembly

-In this step, the compiler translate the assembly code into machine code, which is represented as an **ELF** (Executable Linkable Format) file.
-This object file contains an ELF header and several sections, including *.text*, *.rodata*, *.data*, *.bss* and *.symtab*, a symbol table.
+In this step, the compiler translate the assembly code into machine code, which is represented as an Relocatable Object File.
+This object file contains an ELF (Executable Locatable File) header and several sections, including *.text*, *.rodata*, *.data*, *.bss* and *.symtab*, a symbol table.

 The ELF headed stores information of this file, helping the linker to parse and explain the target file.

 *.text*, *.rodata*, *.data*, *.bss* is similar to those we have seen in the process virtual address space, which refers to commands and data.

-The symbol table stores symbols of the definitions and references of global variables and functions in our file.
+The symbol table stores symbols of the declarations and definitions of global variables and functions in our file.
 We can use ```objdump -t main.o``` to see the symbol table of our main() function.

 ```shell
 main.o:     file format elf64-x86-64